vincaslt/vscode-highlight-matching-tag/README.md

 * Fix potential source of high CPU load
 * Fix matching of multiple tags in one line
 * Reduce lag in huge files

+### 0.5.0

+* Complete rewrite of the algorithm
+* Fixed reported matching and perf issues